ritamraha/Teal/README.md

 Also, if the future-reach bound used in a run is less than the future-reach of the ground-truth formula, then *TEAL* might not return any prospective formula (as is seen often in RQ2).
 This is because, the prospective formula with a small future-reach either might be large in size or might not even exist, resulting in timeout.

 We also include a convenience script to recreate the experimental results included in the paper, specifically Figure 2 and Table 3.
-For this, run the following command `python exp-graph.py` which allows the following parameters:
+For this, run the following command `python3 exp-graph.py` which allows the following parameters:
 |Argument        |Meaning
 |----------------|------------------------------
 |-g <exp_result>| For specifying which experimental result should be displayed; two choices are available, `tbl3` and `fig2`; default is `tbl3`.